 Some Items Are Also Valuable

-One of the largest struggles with buying things is that, although they seem novel and exciting in the beginning, they become normalized and you ignore the importance in the longer run.
+One of the largest struggles with buying things is that, although they seem novel and exciting in the beginning, they become normalized and you ignore their importance in the longer run.
 That’s why experiences tend to generate more happiness than items.

-However, in some cases, buying things which you frequently use will give you the sense to appreciate your choice, and that will generally make you happier.
+However, in some cases, buying things that you frequently use will give you the sense to appreciate your choice, and that will generally make you happier.
 For instance, if you love art, then buying pictures and paintings for your home interior will make you happier.
 If you purchase a car, you will enjoy and appreciate the performance when you hit the road and when it’s raining cats and dogs, and you are far away from home.